Diversity in clinical trials

 Clinical trials

-Our progress is due in large part to the important and tough scientific questions we set to answer with our trials and collaborations.
+Our progress is due in large part to the important and tough scientific questions we set out to answer with our trials and collaborations.
 We are grateful to the thousands of volunteers who participate in our clinical trials — making this all possible.

 Find a trial